Legaeldan/milestone-3/README.md

     - This can also be done from the view drink page by clicking any ingredient on the list.
 The user will then be directed to the ingredients page, and returned all drinks containing that ingredient.

 8. **Add Drink/Edit Drink Modal**
+    - A modal style add and edit modal for easy addition of drinks.
+This feature does away with the need for extra pages to handle the requests.
+    - This simplified version results in the addition of drinks facility being available on any page the user may be on.

 9. **Switchable Menu**
+    - The accommodate more traditional users of the site, I have added in a switchable function via Javascript to switch from the new style FAB menu, and a classic navbar style menu.
+    - This feature is also persistence on devices when switched.
+Even after a session is closed, the users choice is still registered if they favour the FAB menu style.

 10. **One to Many Relationships**
     - To improve the site, I have implimented a one-to-many model through MongoDB.
 This means that information like ingredients would not all have to be stored in one document, and facilitate the search engine being able to pull multiple connected documents.